 - A. Turning in another's work, word-for-word as your own.
-This includes copying someone else's homework. - B. Copying words or ideas from someone else without giving credit (meaning citing the source). - C. Giving incorrect information regarding the sources. - D. Changing words but copying the sentence structure of a source without giving credit.
+This includes copying someone else's homework, - B. Copying words or ideas from someone else without giving credit (meaning citing the source). - C. Giving incorrect information regarding the sources. - D. Changing words but copying the sentence structure of a source without giving credit.
 Changing the words (paraphrasing) of an original source is not sufficient to prevent plagiarism.
-If you have retained the essential idea of an original source, and have not cited it, then no matter how drastically you may have altered its original context of presentation, you still have plagiarized. - E. Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not.
+If you have retained the essential idea of an original source, and have not cited it, then no matter how drastically you may have altered its original context of presentation, you still have plagiarized. - E. Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not. - F. Utilizing artificial intelligence (AI) outside the scope of the assignment. - G. Possession of an electronic device during an assessment.

-1st offense: 2 days In School Suspension as well as a zero on the assignment 2nd offense: 5 days In School Suspension as well as a zero on the assignment 3rd offense: 3 days Out of School Suspension as well as a zero on the assignment
+1st offense: 2 days In School Discipline as well as a zero on the assignment 2nd offense: 5 days In School Discipline as well as a zero on the assignment 3rd offense: 3 days Out of School Discipline as well as a zero on the assignment